 Elly van Gelderen is a syntactician interested in language change.
 Her work shows how regular syntactic change (grammaticalization and the linguistic cycle) provides insight in the Faculty of Language.
-Her 2011 book, The Linguistic Cycle: Language Change and the Language Faculty (Oxford University Press) shows how cyclical change can be accounted for through an economy principle.
-Her Clause Structure (Cambridge University Press, 2013) examines a number of current debates in theoretical syntax.
-She is currently working on the history of argument structure, e.g. how unaccusatives and unergatives change in very different directions in The Diachrony of Meaning (Routledge 2018).
-Related interests are the evolution of language, biolinguistics, prescriptivism, authorship debates, and code switching.
+Her 2011 book, "The Linguistic Cycle: Language Change and the Language Faculty" (Oxford University Press) shows how cyclical change can be accounted for through an economy principle.
+Her "Clause Structure" (Cambridge University Press, 2013) examines a number of current debates in theoretical syntax.
+She is currently working on the history of argument structure, e.g. how unaccusatives and unergatives change in very different directions in "The Diachrony of Meaning" (Routledge 2018).
+Related interests are the evolution of language, biolinguistics, prescriptivism, authorship debates, forensic linguistics, and code switching.

 Elly van Gelderen is the author of 11 books, 9 edited volumes, and 100 or so articles/chapters in journals such as Linguistic Analysis, Studia Linguistica, Word, and Linguistic Inquiry.
 She has taught at ASU since 1995.

 |Course Number||Course Title|

 |LIN 617||Adv Stdy Historical Linguistic|